munificent/game-programming-patterns/book/subclass-sandbox.markdown

     <aside name="friend">

-    With a little trickery like private constructors and friend classes, you can ensure that this `createSuperpower()` function is the *only* function that can actually create powers.
-That ensures you won't ever forget one of the initialization stages.
+    With a little trickery like private constructors and friend classes, you can ensure this `createSkylaunch()` function is the *only* function that can actually create powers.
+That way, you can't forget any of the initialization stages.

     </aside>